Don't Fear the Brown Recluse Spider (Seriously)

 Misdiagnosis Is Common

-Also, there's the problem of misdiagnosis.
-According to Vetter, many physician diagnosed spider bites are actually not spider bites at all:
+People sometimes blame brown recluse spiders for crimes they didn't commit, with the issue revolving around a misdiagnosis.
+According to Vetter, many physician-diagnosed spider bites are actually not spider bites at all.

-"Bacterial infections, fungal infections, all kinds of viruses are misdiagnosed as brown recluse bites," he says.
-"Once I was called by a military base in the northeast because all the soldiers were coming down with these inflamed skin lesions — they were trying to get a permit to spray for spiders.
-The description of the lesions didn't sound like necrotic brown recluse bites at all — they were swollen and red, and necrotic recluse bites become sunken and blue.
-I told them as much and a few months later they called back to tell me it was actually MRSA, a bacterial infection, going around the base.
-But, you know — people are very prejudiced against spiders."
+"Bacterial infections, fungal infections, all kinds of viruses are misdiagnosed as brown recluse bites," Vetter says.
+"Once I was called by a military base in the northeast because all the soldiers were coming down with these inflamed skin lesions.
+They were trying to get a permit to spray for spiders.
+The description of the lesions didn't sound like necrotic brown recluse bites at all — they were swollen and red, and necrotic recluse bites become sunken and blue."

 Advertisement